Child Arrangement Orders

 Who can apply for a Child Arrangements Order?

-In brief, anybody who has a parental obligation for the child can apply, even when they aren’t a biological parent.
+In brief, anybody can make a Child Arrangement Order application for a child they have a parental obligation towards, even when they aren’t a biological parent.
 Others who want to pursue a Child Arrangements Order can do so when they first apply to the court for permission.

 How can a Solicitor Help with a Child Arrangements Order?

-Our family law solicitors will be able to provide realistic advice to a parent or others with an interest in child arrangements and will try to negotiate a resolution or encourage family mediation, where child arrangements have not been agreed.
+Our Child Arrangement Order Solicitors will be able to provide realistic advice to a parent or others with an interest in child arrangements.
+They will try to negotiate a resolution when child arrangements have not been agreed.
 If agreement cannot be reached, then they will advise on the commencement of proceedings in the Family Court as a last resort.

 Our solicitors will be on hand to give legal advice during the mediation process as well as support when completing forms and essential legal documents for the process of attaining the order.
-You’ll get help filing the suitable documents direct to the court and your solicitor will coordinate the order to be fulfilled on the other parent or guardian.
+You’ll get help filing the suitable documents directly to the court and your Child Arrangement Order Solicitors will coordinate the order to be fulfilled on the other parent or guardian.
 They will also plan additional evidence for subsequent hearings, to ensure the courts receive all the information needed.

 The Child Arrangements Order Process

-If the mediator doesn’t believe mediation will enable the parents to settle their dispute—or if they attempt mediation and don’t come to terms of an agreement—the next step is to request to the court for a Child Arrangements Order.
+The mediator may not believe this process will enable the parents to settle their dispute, or they attempted to mediate and don’t come to terms of an agreement.
+In this case, the next step is to request to the court for a Child Arrangements Order.